unforswearing/dued/help.md

 	For example, if today is still `Friday, March 21, 7:00 AM` and you have a task that needs to be done next Friday (but with no specific time), enter `7`.
 Next Friday's date (`Friday, March 28`) will be copied to your clipbaord for easy pasting.

 3. **Due Today**.
+If you only needed to add the *time* to a note (specifically, if you had a project due later today), enter `h t`.
+The `h` denotes that you will not be using the day parameter.

-If you have a project or task that needs to be finished six hours from now, type `h 6`.
+	For example, if you have a project or task that needs to be finished six hours from now, type `h 6`.
 The script will copy `Today at 1 PM` to your clipboard.

 Finally, if you find that you need a reminder of the syntax, typing `help` will bring you directly to this page.

 The methods above can be used with the `dued` Applescript Applet, Alfred Extension, or OSX System Service.
 However, there are a few minor differences when using `dued` via these services.
 <BR>